perpetualKid/BrickPi.Uwp/README.md

   <img src="./media/image004.png" />

 Once the project is created, you need to enable support for serial port capabilities.
-This can't be achieved in the UI Manifest editor, so you'll need to text edit the Package.appmanifest file and add (there will be an internetClient capability by default):
+This can't be done in the UI Manifest editor, so you'll need to text edit the Package.appmanifest file and add (there will be an internetClient capability by default):

 ```XML
   <Capabilities>